Graduate and Postdoc Trainees

 Susannah French

 Susannah FrenchSusannah’s postdoctoral research investigated the occurrence and regulation of physiological trade-offs between vital life-history processes; in particular, how energy is allocated between the reproductive and immune systems using the Siberian hamster model (Phodopus sungorus).
 She was also interested in how organisms regulate and maintain these key life-history processes in the face of a changing environment, especially specific aspects of anthropogenic (e.g., introduction of pathogens; degradation of habitat; altered resource availability) influence using the Galapagos marine iguana model (Amblyrhynchus cristatus).
-Susannah is now an Associate Professor at Utah State University.
+Susannah is now a Professor of Biology at Utah State University.

 Heather Rupp